RoysSpaceXL/0BaseLine/README.md

 ## 1.3 result/visuals
 each block should be exchangeable / replicable;
 each parent-content/context can be detailed out in max 3 child levels.
-results in new Playground data for markdown.js
+results in new Baseline data for markdown.js
-for import in the Playground data repository;
+for import in the Baseline data repository;

 ### 1.3.1 Overview of 0Baseline - 2Arcade project documents beads
 - core principles;